DeFiCh/defichain.com/content/en/partners.en.md

       headline: DeFiChain
       subject_name: _with_ Dr. Julian Hosp
       subject_title: CEO, Cake
       quote: Healthy finances.
-For someone like me with the background at medicine, sounds like _doing the right thing for the people_.
+For someone like me with a background in medicine, sounds like _doing the right thing for the people_.
     partnering:
       headline: Tell us how you would like to contribute to the DeFiChain ecosystem.
       form: